 Policy and requirements

-Since users see your ads with a different currency than their own, they may assume that they’re making purchases from merchant in different country.
+Since users see your ads and free listings with a different currency than their own, they may assume that they’re making purchases from a merchant in a different country.
 To make sure the experience is consistent, you must follow the price and tax requirements of the country that the currency in your product data is native to.

 For example, if your product data is submitted in USD and your website charges in USD you must follow the price and tax requirements of the United States.
 For all other requirements, follow the requirements of the local country.

-You can use currency conversion with these features of Merchant Center and AdWords.
+You can use currency conversion with these features of Merchant Center and Google Ads.